CDC Confirms Case Of Monkeypox In Philadelphia, First In Pennsylvania

 Monkeypox is similar to the smallpox virus and the smallpox vaccine can be used to help treat high-risk patients with monkeypox.

-Officials say the best way to stay safe is to practice social distancing, masking and proper handwashing.MORE NEWS: FBI, Local Authorites Investigating Threat Emailed To Williamstown High School's Principal
+Officials say the best way to stay safe is to practice social distancing, masking and proper handwashing.MORE NEWS: Employees Named In Threating Email To Williamstown High School Principal Work In Another School District, Authorities Say